 For fish ’n’ chips along the waterfront, the Bandon Fish Market (249 1st St. SE, 541/347-4282) is cheap, cheerful, and very good; a block to the east, looking more like a tackle shop than a restaurant, Tony’s Crab Shack (541/347-2875) is another local landmark, famous for fish tacos, chowders, and silky crab sandwiches.

-Outside of town, the exclusive and expensive (but open to the public) Bandon Dunes Golf Resort (57744 Round Lake Dr., 541/347-4380 or 888/345-6008, $75-250 per golf round for resort guests) has been drawing raves from golfers, well-heeled vacationers, and landscape architects alike.
-Designed to preserve and enhance the “natural” scenery in the style of Scottish “links” courses rather than the anodyne green swaths that characterize most suburban country club courses, Bandon Dunes offers golf, deluxe accommodations, and a nice restaurant.
+Outside town, the exclusive and expensive (but open to the public) Bandon Dunes Golf Resort (541/347-4380 or 888/345-6008, $85-275 per golf round for resort guests) has been drawing raves from golfers, well-heeled vacationers, and landscape architects alike.
+Designed to preserve and enhance the “natural” scenery in the style of Scottish links courses rather than the anodyne green swaths that characterize most suburban country club courses, Bandon Dunes offers golf, deluxe accommodations, and nice restaurants.

 South of Bandon, 9.5 miles north of Port Orford, Cape Blanco is considered—by Oregonians, at least—the westernmost point of land in the contiguous United States.
 Named by early Spanish explorers for the white shells encrusting the 245-foot cliff face, the cape is also the site of Oregon’s oldest (circa 1870) and highest lighthouse.
 Set back from the cliffs in forested woodlands, Cape Blanco State Park (541/332-2973) has hot showers and a few cabins ($43-53), along with a spacious campground ($24).
 The headland offers great views of the rugged coastline plus a good chance of seeing gray whales spouting and leaping offshore.